 Stock photography—or microstock, in its modern age—has made it as easy for photographers to upload images for sale as it has for consumers to download and purchase them for use.
 But can stock photography actually be a lucrative sales channel for photographers?
 The answer, as you may have deduced from your own research, is yes and no. And in many ways, it’s about more than the volume or quality of the images you upload (not to say these aren’t critical elements—they’re just more like the price of entry).

-Here’s a quick breakdown on what you can expect from the world of stock photography, incuding some tips and tricks to help you maximize use of these popular platforms.
+Here’s a quick breakdown of what you can expect from the world of stock photography, including some tips and tricks to help you maximize the use of these popular platforms.

 How Does Stock Photography Work?

 While exact processes and pricing models vary from site to site, generally speaking, you upload your photos, the agency watermarks them, and you get paid once they sell—minus the agency’s cut.
 Shutterstock, for example, has a tiered system in which the more you sell, the more you make per image.
 The rates are higher for images that are downloaded on demand—i.e., bought outright by someone who does not hold a monthly subscription.

 Which Stock Photography Sites Are Best?

 The answer to this question is subjective, but if you’re thinking about exploring stock photography, start by looking into the big four, so to speak—Getty Images, iStock, Shutterstock, and Adobe Stock—to get an idea of the different audiences, revenue potential and particulars of each platform.
 You could start by dipping a toe into each, but one photo blogger did the legwork for us all—check out his expansive list of pros and cons here.